lewg/wordpress-docker/README.md

 * The [Amazon S3 and CloudFront](https://wordpress.org/plugins/amazon-s3-and-cloudfront/) plugin and the [Amazon Web Services](https://wordpress.org/plugins/amazon-web-services/) plugin it depends on have been installed.
 I would highly recommend this if you're doing to run WordPress in a container.
 It will remove your dependency on volumes or shared storage if you run multiple instances of your site.

+* WordPress is setup as a submodule, and I'll try to keep this repo pinned to the latest version.
+Having said that, the first time you check this out, you'll need to run:

+      % git submodule init
+      % git submodule update

+  If you need to update it yourself, go into the `/webroot/wp/` folder and run:

+      % git fetch --tags
+      % git checkout [VERSION NUMBER]

+  Don't forget to commit your change in the main repo.

 ## Development